dglaesel/NumODE/euler_project/README.md

-﻿# Euler Project
+# Euler/Runge–Kutta Project

-This package solves assignment 2.3 from Sheet 2 using an explicit Euler integrator for ordinary differential equations.
+This package now covers programming exercises 1 and 2.
+It started with an explicit Euler baseline and has been extended with a generic explicit Runge–Kutta (ERK) solver to run the new experiments from exercise 3.4.

 ## Running the experiments